trynova/website/pages/blog/garbage-collection-is-contrarian.md

-approach based on contravariant references (currently unsound/incomplete, requiring runtime checks or new Rust features to make it safe) is, I believe (again without proof), that the invariant approach gives the "least upper bound" of the solution with a lot of limitations (basically, garbage collection must happen outside of the interpreter's Rust call stack thereby forcing a stackless interpreter design, and heap data cannot be accessed mutably even in a single-threaded system; I recommend reading [this](https://kyju.org/blog/rust-safe-garbage-collection/) blog post and its [follow-up](https://kyju.org/blog/piccolo-a-stackless-lua-interpreter/) for more details) whereas the contravariant approach seems to give the "greatest lower
+approach based on contravariant references (currently unsound/incomplete, requiring runtime checks or new Rust features to make it safe) is, I believe (again without proof), that the invariant approach gives the "least upper bound" of the solution with strong limitations (garbage collection must happen outside of the interpreter's Rust call stack thereby forcing a stackless interpreter design, and heap data cannot be accessed mutably even in a single-threaded system; I recommend reading [this](https://kyju.org/blog/rust-safe-garbage-collection/) blog post and its [follow-up](https://kyju.org/blog/piccolo-a-stackless-lua-interpreter/) for more details) whereas the contravariant approach seems to give the "greatest lower